-Alain Bédard participates in a registered non-contributory defined benefit pension plan.
+Alain Bédard participated in a registered non-contributory defined benefit pension plan.
+This plan was terminated on February 1, 2023, and the commuted value of his accrued benefits was paid to Mr. Bédard in July 2023.
 In addition, Mr. Bédard has entered into a supplementary executive retirement agreement ("SERP") whereby he receives one year of pensionable service under his SERP for every year he serves as an officer of the Corporation, one of its subsidiaries or an associated company as of January 1, 2004.
 In addition, service for the period between January 1, 1997 and January 1, 2004 has been recognized as credited past service under the SERP.